DIAGNijmegen/rse-gcapi/README.rst

     downloaded_files = c.images.download(pk="...", filename=Path("path/to/output"))

-You can also use other parameters to identify the image, such as the API URL, and you can also supply the "files" list directly.
+You can also use other parameters to identify the image, such as the API URL (use `url="..."`), and you can also supply the "files" list directly if you have already obtained the image details.

 ... code:: python

     image = c.images.detail(pk="...")
     c.images.download(files=image["files"], filename=Path("path/to/output"))

+Note that the filename needs to be specified without file extension.
+The extension is automatically added because multiple files with different file extensions can be assosicated with an image (dzi/tif and mhd/zraw for example).

 Credits
 -------